ipicca/ipicca/README.md

 I am a FrontEnd Developer and a system college student 🖤

- 🌱 I’m currently learning JavaScript on Coderhouse & FreeCodeCamp.
+ 🌱 I’m currently learning JavaScript at Coderhouse & FreeCodeCamp.

  :books: I want to learn ReactJS & React Native ⚛️